 - 1. From the main menu on the left side of the page, select Bridge.
-The Bridge folder expands. - From the Bridge folder, select VLAN.
+The Bridge folder expands. - 2.
+From the Bridge folder, select VLAN.
 The VLAN folder expands. - 3.
 From the VLAN folder, select Private VLAN.
 The Private VLAN Page is displayed.
-See Figure 66 for a partial view of this page.
+See Figure 66.